Dining News in Doral

 Covering a 14,000 square foot space, the grand opening was a joint celebration of the aesthetically-pleasing and absolutely alluring destination featuring curated dishes from 15 vendors.
 Whether it was burgers, sushi or milkshakes, the Shoma Bazaar

 grand opening had delicious dishes from all genres of cusine.
-Shoma Bazaar obviously couldn't leave out the drinks, the biergarten and Shoma Bar & Lounge provided hand crafted specialty cocktails created by BarLab including two signature cocktails,
+Shoma Bazaar obviously couldn't leave out the drinks, the beer garden and Shoma Bar & Lounge provided hand crafted specialty cocktails created by BarLab including two signature cocktails,

 the Shoma Secret and Pretty Pebbles.